-If you can’t identify all of your project costs, how can you determine the profitability of the engagement?
+If you can’t identify all of your project costs, how can you calculate the profitability of the engagement?

 Company owners that conduct business on a project basis may be a difficult time tracking each cost associated with a particular job.
 You need to know the total costs, so you can add a dollar amount of profit and quote a sales price.